lonewolfnadhu/URLSession-iOS/README.md

 # url-session-ios
-A small project that helps me better understand URL sessions for networking in iOS.
+This compact project has enabled me to deepen my understanding of URL Session, a crucial aspect of networking on the iOS platform.